dwhieb/dissertation/README.md

 Therefore it was necessary to construct the list of wordforms to annotate as inclusively as possible, in order to be open to the possibility of finding even seemingly unlikely or impossible cases of conversion.

-For English, I did not have to included possessive forms in the list of wordforms because `'s` is tokenized as a separate word by the OANC.
+For English, I did not have to include possessive forms in the list of wordforms because `'s` is tokenized as a separate word by the OANC.

 The resulting list of English wordforms to annotate is located in `data/English/selected_wordforms.json`.